 Unlocks every table on this page.
 Free weekly digest included.
 By subscribing you agree to our Terms and Privacy Policy.

-MAC-level malignancy coverage (effective June 21, 2012): Medicare Administrative Contractors can determine coverage for three specific malignancies in their jurisdictions:
+Effective June 21, 2012, CMS gave Medicare Administrative Contractors the authority to determine coverage for three specific malignancy indications within their jurisdictions:

 #Covered Indication